sharmaCha/Projects/README.md

-# Image Classification using MXNetR
+# Image Classification using MXNetR and Shiny

 To run this shiny app: